 Intriguing thoughts these were, but from the way I saw it, it was no more potent than, say, a man in a white coat telling me that it is proven by rigorous calculations that I must abandon driving and other forms of convenience in the name of our children.
 The children!
 Ice age is coming to get the children!
 Or, that it is binding in a moral sense to do such-and-such and give up so-and so.
 Fortunately (or not, depends on the viewpoint really) this modern guilt subsides after a while, though not before resulting in an infinitesimal improvement; a degree just enough to avoid encasing the word progress in scare quotes.
 Then again, I had the privilege of not witnessing the apparition firsthand, if it happened at all.
 Perhaps if you do witness it through your own eyes, you will lose a few days' worth of sleep.

 Yet according to Orson's report, which persisted in subverting my expectations, this was not the case.
-He was ordinarily a good sleeper and no amount of catastrophe short of armed warfare is sufficient for him to justify laying awake at night and staring at the ceiling for hours to come—this much is true, but he knows a dire situation when he sees one and this was not the case.
+He was ordinarily a good sleeper and no amount of catastrophe short of armed warfare is sufficient for him to justify laying awake at night and staring at the ceiling for hours to come—this much is true, at least at first, but he knows a dire situation when he sees one and this was not the case.
 He can live with that, said he, and he was both surprised and disappointed to find out that he was not missing any big thing in particular.
 There was this cautionary tale where a nobody finds out in his deathbed that he could have been a force of nature in some field or other, but no such thing with old Orson.
 "Although it does appear that . . .
 I could have picked up ping-pong for modest results," he whispered in between sipping the tangy soap-water, "but fuck ping-pong."